ninthclowd/NetSuiteSDF/README.md

 brew install limebox/netsuite/sdfsdk
 ```

-2. The plugin is activated when a project is opened that has a `.sdf` or `.sdfcli.json` file in the root directory.
-So open a SDF project folder that contains a `.sdf` file.
+2. The plugin is activated when a project is opened that has a `FileCabinet` or `Objects` folder in the root directory.

-3) If the Extension is activated, you should see a `SDF` button in the bottom left status bar.
-Click the button to open up the Select Environment inputs.
-This will generate a .sdfcli.json in your root directory of your project.
+3. Hit Ctrl+Shift+P for Windows, or Cmd+Shift+P to bring up the command palette again, and type `SDF` to see all the options.

-4) Fill in your environments that you want to be able to switch between inside of the extension inside of the .sdfcli.json.
+4. Authenticate your environments using the `SDF: Authenticate` command

-5) Hit Ctrl+Shift+P for Windows, or Cmd+Shift+P to bring up the command palette again, and type `SDF` to see all the options.
+5. You should see a `SDF` button in the bottom left status bar.
+Click the button to open up the Select Environment (authid) inputs.